dhruv9427/yieldCurvesGlobal/README.md

 https://yieldcurvesglobal.up.railway.app

 Real-time Data
-I get real-time data for US, UK, GER, FRA (though the FinanceFlowAPI source charges me per API call so I default the date picker to previous day).🤣
+I get real-time data for US, UK, GER, FRA (though the FinanceFlowAPI source charges me per API call so I default the date picker to Bloomberg).🤣

 Historical Data
 St Louis Fed has a FRED API for all historical data for USTs.